qrvey/partner-portal/docs/ui-docs/builders/user-management.md

 * **Pre - Defined Filters**: Filters that were added by a creator.

 Any changes you make to users or permissions are updated in real-time as you make them.

-Any changes you make to users and/or permissions are updated in real time as you make them.